SellvaSindhoori/M2-Embedded_Distance_Measuring_using_UltrasonicSensor/1_Requirements/Readme.md

 ## Defining our System
 A Resistance Thermometer or Resistance Temperature Detector is a device which used todetermine the temperature by measuring the resistance of pure electrical wire.
 This wire isreferred to as a temperature sensor.
 If we want to measure temperature with highaccuracy, RTD is the only one solution in industries.
 An RTD works by using a basic principle;as the temperature of a metal increases, so does the resistance to the flow of electricity.
 Anelectrical current is passed through the sensor, the resistance element is used to measurethe resistance of the current being passed through it.

-This whole Electronics Store billing system project is developed using C Programming Language and different variables, strings have been used for the development of it.
-Electronics Store Billing System in C Programming is free to download with source code.
 ## SWOT Analysis
 ### Strength
 • Low cost